studersi/rbl-plugin/README.md

 * Set the CAPEC tag for all the rules that are meant to detect attacks and log it.
 * Publish your plugin rule set
-* Register your plugin rule set at FIXME: Link and enter the link to the website of your plugin; probably where you published it.
+* Register your plugin rule set at https://github.com/coreruleset/plugin-registry and enter the link to the website of your plugin; probably where you published it.

 ## Order of rules with plugins and existing CRS rules